 Renovated Kalnicems district is among the most advertised as it is used for art sales and projects.
 Upmarket Saturday markets are its most famous event.
 However, the wooden buildings there are far from the largest.
 For architecture and atmosphere buffs it may be more rewarding to walk some of the smaller streets of Āgenskalns to see unrenovated wooden architecture.

-Āgenskalns also hosts the most controversial part of Riga – the “Victory park” with its massive Soviet monument.
+Āgenskalns also hosted the most controversial part of Riga – the “Victory park” with its massive Soviet monument.
 This propaganda place was built under the Soviet occupation to celebrate Soviet World War 2 victory – which sealed the fate of Latvians as an occupied and oppressed nation.
-As such Latvians tend to hate the monument and what it symbolizes.
-However, it is seen as their ethnic symbol by Riga‘s Russians (a privileged community during the Soviet occupation) who host Victory day celebrations there.
+As such Latvians tended to hate the monument and what it symbolizes.
+However, it was seen as their ethnic symbol by Riga‘s Russians (a privileged community during the Soviet occupation) who host Victory day celebrations there.
+However, in 2022, after Russia invaded Ukraine, status quo ended and the monument was demolished.

 Lauded as one of the first „garden cities“, Mežaparks is a district of picturesque art nouveau villas standing amidst lakeside forest.
 Once they housed the German elite of the city.